getcommitapp/commit/docs/software-requirements-specification.md

 # System Overview

 - High-level description of the app
-  - Solo flow: A user creates a goal, configures recurrence or due date, selects a verification method (GPS/time/photo), sets a stake amount and a destination for funds.
+  - Solo flow: A user creates a goal, due date or recurrence, selects a verification method (GPS/time/photo), sets a stake amount and a destination for funds.
 If the goal is completed and verified within the rules, no transfer occurs; if not, the staked amount is transferred to the configured destination.
-  - Group flow: A user creates a private, invite-only group challenge with a defined goal and stake amount (and a fallback destination if all participants fail).
+  - Group flow: A user creates a private, invite-only group challenge with a defined goal, due date or recurrence, selects a verification method (GPS/time/photo) and stake amount (and a fallback destination if all participants fail).
 Invitees accept the stake.
 Upon completion, successful participants receive the pooled stakes from members who failed; if all fail, funds are sent to the fallback destination.
 - Mobile: iOS and Android (phones only; no tablet support)
 - Permissions/capabilities: Background location (GPS), camera, device usage